Stephanie Dowrick: Publishing and The Women's Press

-The Women's Press was "a political press" explicitly linked with the Women's Movement.
-Along with Virago publishers, founded by Australian Carmen Callil, The Women's Press was the largest feminist publisher in the English language during the key period of the second wave of the women's liberation movement, largely considered to have run from 1969 to the mid-1980s.
+The Women's Press was "a political press" explicitly linked with the Women's Liberation Movement.
+Along with Virago publishers, founded by Australian Carmen Callil, The Women's Press was one of the two the largest feminist publishers in the English language during the key period of the second wave of the women's liberation movement, largely considered to have run from 1969 to the mid-1980s, but with an influence that went way beyond that time.
+"Harriet Spicer, Virago's current Managing Director, believes that, under Dowrick, The Women’s Press distinguished itself in the feminist publishing industry…They contributed to the fact that in the UK, we have the strongest and most positive representation, across the board of feminist publishing activity in the world."